jenkinsci/elastic-axis-plugin/README.md

-elastic-axis-plugin
+Elastic Axis Plugin
 ===================

-A jenkins plugin that allow running a multi configuration job on all slaves of a label
+A Jenkins plugin that allows running a multi configuration job on all agents matching a label.